tearust/tea-docs/What_is_TEA?/How_TEA_fix_internet.md

 TEA made this possible by the following factors
 - TEA nodes connects to each other by a peer to peers network
-- Every TEA node itself is protected and monitored by hardware TPM chips.
+- Every TEA node itself is protected and monitored by hardware TPM chips or CPU's TEE.
 The TPM can provider PoT (proof of trust).
+CPU's TEE depends on manufacturer's verification.
 - Every TEA node can verify other TEA nodes integrity through a Remote Attestation process
 - The verification is controlled and determinined by blockchain smart contracts.
 - Any one outside the TEA modules hardware is ZK (Zero Knowledge) about what happened inside.
 Even the TEA node's owner or the server connect to the module won't know.